Tsa2341/Deepfashion2-finetune/README.md

 python3 prepare_deepfashion2.py
 ```

-The script will place prepared files under `datasets/deepfashion2/` (including COCO JSONs).
-If you prefer to run steps manually, the `preparations/deepfashion2_to_coco.py` converter is available.
+The script will place prepared files under `datasets/deepfashion2/` (COCO JSONs will be under `datasets/coco_format/`).
+If you prefer to run steps manually, the `deepfashion2_to_coco.py` converter is available.

 9. Run a short benchmark (recommended to estimate images/sec)